vuejs/vue-cli/docs/dev-guide/plugin-dev.md

 /generator/template/.env
 ```

-Consequently, this means that you also have to follow a special naming convention if you want to render file whose name actually begins with an underscore:
+Consequently, this means that you also have to follow a special naming convention if you want to render a file whose name actually begins with an underscore:

 ```bash
 # such templates have to use two underscores instead of one: